 Many consumers think if a card hasn’t been used in a long time, it’s best to get rid of it.
 But before you close an account, it’s important to understand that canceling any credit card — whether used or unused — can impact your credit score.
 To avoid any undue negative consequences of closing an account, it’s important to consider your options.
+Keep reading to learn more about the pros and cons of closing a credit account versus leaving it open.

 Some Cards Can Be Safely Canceled